If a man is to be obsessed by something I suppose a boat is as good as anything. Perhaps a bit better than most.

 Spring breezes at Britannia.
 Days getting longer, weather getting nicer.

 Welcome to the Britannia Heritage Shipyard Society Blog

-Note: Images are now 'clickable.'
+Note: Most images are now 'clickable.'
 Click on any image to see a larger copy.

 19 February 2014

-Here we see Allen and Alex working on the Daisy's interior in the left hand panel, Becy and Davis in the right hand image.
+Here we see Allen and Alex working on the Daisy's interior in the left hand panel, Becky and Davis in the right hand image.

 1 December 2013